Roger Ebert: Genres and content

 Ebert tried not to judge a film on its ideology.
-Reviewing Apocalypse Now, he writes: "I am not particularly interested in the 'ideas' in Coppola's film...Like all great works of art about war, Apocalypse Now essentially contains only one idea or message, the not-especially-enlightening observation that war is hell.
+Of Apocalypse Now, he writes: "I am not particularly interested in the 'ideas' in Coppola's film...Like all great works of art about war, Apocalypse Now essentially contains only one idea or message, the not-especially-enlightening observation that war is hell.
 We do not go to see Coppola's movie for that insight — something Coppola, but not some of his critics, knows well.
 Coppola also well knows (and demonstrated in The Godfather films) that movies aren't especially good at dealing with abstract ideas — for those you'd be better off turning to the written word — but they are superb for presenting moods and feelings, the look of a battle, the expression on a face, the mood of a country.
 Apocalypse Now achieves greatness not by analyzing our 'experience in Vietnam,' but by re-creating, in characters and images, something of that experience."
-Ebert commented on films using his Catholic upbringing as a point of reference, and was critical of films he believed were grossly ignorant of or insulting to Catholicism, such as Stigmata (1999) and Priest (1994).
-He also gave favorable reviews of controversial films relating to Jesus Christ or Catholicism, including The Last Temptation of Christ (1988), The Passion of the Christ (2004), and Kevin Smith's religious satire Dogma (1999).
+Ebert commented on films using his Catholic upbringing as a point of reference: He was critical of films he believed were ignorant or insulting regarding Catholicism, such as Priest (1994) and gave favorable reviews to controversial films relating to Christianity, such as The Last Temptation of Christ (1988) and Dogma (1999).
 He defended Spike Lee's Do the Right Thing: "Some of the advance articles about this movie have suggested that it is an incitement to racial violence.
 Those articles say more about their authors than about the movie.
 I believe that any good-hearted person, white or black, will come out of this movie with sympathy for all of the characters.
 Lee does not ask us to forgive them, or even to understand everything they do, but he wants us to identify with their fears and frustrations.
 Do the Right Thing doesn't ask its audiences to choose sides; it is scrupulously fair to both sides, in a story where it is our society itself that is not fair."